Blogs

 report to those killed in the AMIA bombing in Buenos Aires [Nbelohklavek].

-▲ report to those killed in the AMIA bombing in Buenos Aires [Nbelohklavek].
+▲ report to the deceased in the AMIA bombing in Buenos Aires [Nbelohklavek].

 report SRA 2020 / Mauricio Cardarelli [PDF version].

-MAY 2020-The 25th anniversary of the biggest terrorist attack in Latin America - the attack against the association Mutual Israelita Argentina (AMIA) on July 18, 1994 - was the occasion for several countries in the region to announce their purpose intention to declare the Lebanese Shiite organization Hezbollah as a terrorist organization group .
-Hezbollah is blamed for the bombing of the AMIA in Buenos Aires, which killed 85 people, as well as the bombing of the Israeli Embassy in the Argentine capital two years earlier, which killed another 22 people.
+MAY 2020-The 25th anniversary of the largest terrorist attack in Latin America-the attack on the Argentine Israelite Mutual association (AMIA) on July 18, 1994-served as an opportunity for several countries in the region to announce their purpose to declare the Lebanese Shiite organization Hezbollah a terrorist group .
+Hezbollah is blamed for the AMIA bombing in Buenos Aires, which killed 85 people, as well as the bombing of the Israeli Embassy in the Argentine capital two years earlier, which killed another 22 people.

 The year 2019, then, meant an important leap in the confrontation of Hezbollah in the Western Hemisphere, since previously no Latin American nation had declared as terrorist that organization, which is indeed designated as such by the United States, the European Union and other countries.
 In fact, the Latin American codes of law, beyond the guerrilla phenomenon itself, have hardly taken into account the external terrorist fact, since these are states that have not suffered as other parts of the planet the rise of international terrorism, especially so far this century and especially from the hand of Islamist radicalism.

 The round of declarations was opened by Argentina itself in July, on the anniversary of the AMIA massacre.
-In mid-August it was Paraguay's turn, while Brazil then announced its intention to follow in the same footsteps. lecture Then the United States catalyzed the process, so that in the framework of the III Hemispheric Ministerial Meeting on Combating Terrorism, held in mid-January 2020 in Bogota, both Colombia and Honduras proceeded to include Hezbollah in lists of terrorist organizations.
-For his part, the Guatemalan president-elect committed himself to a similar measure when he assumes the presidency.
+In mid-August it was Paraguay's turn, while Brazil then announced its intention to follow in the same footsteps.
+Then the United States catalyzed the process, so that in the framework the III Hemispheric Ministerial lecture on Combating Terrorism, held in mid-January 2020 in Bogota, both Colombia and Honduras proceeded to include Hezbollah in lists of terrorist organizations.
+For his part, the Guatemalan president-elect pledged to take a similar measure when he assumes the presidency.

-The cataloguing already effectively carried out by Argentina, Paraguay, Colombia and Honduras (countries attentive to the activity of Hezbollah in the so-called Triple Border or to its involvement in drug trafficking), and the not yet executed, but supposedly imminent, of Brazil and Guatemala should help to a greater forcefulness in the fight against this radical group by the national security forces and in the sentences of the respective courts of justice.
+The cataloguing already effectively carried out by Argentina, Paraguay, Colombia and Honduras (countries attentive to the activity of Hezbollah in the so-called Triple Border or to its involvement in drug trafficking), and the not yet executed, but supposedly imminent, cataloguing of Brazil and Guatemala should help in a more forceful fight against this radical group by the national security forces and in the sentences of the respective courts of justice.

 If already in 2018 the arrest of part of the network of the Barakat clan represented a step forward in the police coordination of Argentina, Brazil and Paraguay in the shared border area (the Triple Frontier, a place of intense commercial activity and of financing and concealment of Hezbollah operatives, sheltered by elements of a large Muslim population), the steps of 2019 constitute a decisive action.